Ali-Mayya/tasks_Fintech/README.md

 # tasks_Fintech
-# Task1 : mage Classification with Data Augmentation
+# Task1 : Images Classification in MNIST with Data Augmentation

 This Python code demonstrates a simple image classification task using the MNIST dataset.
 The goal is to recognize handwritten digits (0 to 9) from grayscale images.
 The code utilizes TensorFlow and Keras to build and train a neural network for this classification task.